liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

     -javaagent:../../patching-tool/lib/patching-tool-agent.jar

-When the agent runs, it tries to find the patching tool's home folder.
-If your patching tool is installed in a location other than the Liferay Home folder, you must specify the path of the `patching-tool` folder as a JVM argument for the app server.
+When the agent runs, it tries to find the Patching Tool's home folder.
+If your Patching Tool is installed in a location other than the Liferay Home folder, you must specify the path of the `patching-tool` folder as a JVM argument for the app server.
 This is done with the `patching.tool.home` property.
 For example: